JvanKatwijk/unoPlugins-jan/README.md

 Setting samplerates in SDRuno for these plugins
 -------------------------------------------------------------------------

-The current version of these plugins use the so-called SP1 entry.
+The current version of these plugins use the so-called IQout entry.
-This entry outputs an incoming signal, decimated to 192000 Samples per second (note that unfortunately, the I and Q component are interchanged);
+This entry outputs an incoming signal, decimated to 192000 Samples per second (note that unfortunately, the I and Q component are interchanged, a better name would be the QIout entry);

 So, while the previous version of these plugins required  the user to set the input rate in SDRuno to 2 MHz, and the decimation factor to